Championing Local Actors

 We work in close collaboration with leading agencies across more than 22 countries over 15 years, allowing us to develop strong and diverse multidisciplinary partnerships.

-From 2010 to 2020, Street Child supported local level organisations to secure £1M+ in further funding.
+From 2010 to 2020, Street Child supported local level organisations to secure further funding.
 This included institutional and philanthropic funding and introduced local level organisations to influential funders including Comic Relief, the Foreign and Commonwealth Development Office, and the United Nations Children's’ Fund.
 Our significant support in this area has resulted in substantial increases in their capacity to fundraise.

 Additionally, in Uganda, the Street Child team participated in the Charter4Change annual meeting to champion local voices in international fora.